-Kyla L. Wright is a Graduate Student at Syracuse University studying Magazine, Newspaper and Online Journalism on the Sports Communications Track.
-Born and raised in Detroit, Kyla received opportunities to be a spokesperson for many organizations that she was a part of – which is how she discovered her passion for writing and public speaking.
+Kyla L. Wright is a 2020 graduate of Syracuse University with a master's degree in Magazine, Newspaper and Online Journalism and certificate in Sports and Media Communications.
+Born and raised in Detroit, Wright received opportunities to be a spokesperson for many organizations that she was a part of – which is how she discovered her passion for writing and public speaking.

 Wright has traveled North America, Europe and Asia through a combination of journalism, ambassadorships and advocacy.
 Her speeches, keynotes and panels include visits to the Beijing Institute of Technology, the US Supreme Court, Hampton University, the Urban League of Detroit and Southeastern Michigan, Detroit-area middle and high schools, the Midnight Golf Program and Girl Scouts of Southeastern Michigan.
 Kyla’s speeches and research has focused on sexual assault awareness, college preparation, the importance of HBCUs and international travel among the African American community.

 Wright has been recognized around the country for her journalistic and leadership works.
 In 2018, she was awarded the Betty Endicott Journalism Award by the National Academy of Television Arts and Sciences – the Emmys – in the Mid-Atlantic Region.
 Wright has received many academic accolades and been inducted into three collegiate honor societies: Kappa Tau Alpha, Golden Key International and Phi Eta Sigma, where she is a Charter Member.
 She is the first recipient of the Motown Rising Star Award through the Motown Museum’s Educational Initiative: Motown.EDU.
 Kyla has also received numerous local community service awards.